FrankBot1000/iFoodTrackDashboard/README.md

 # Future Considerations
 * Sync with HealthKit, for newer macOS versions
 * Implement Core Data
-* Re-write using Swift/SwiftUI
+* Re-write using Swift/SwiftUI...
 <br></br>

 # FeedBack
-<p class="contact-message">If you have any feedback or suggestions you can reach out using this <a class="btn" href="mailto:fbotlogic@fbotlogicsolutions.com?subject=Blue Marble Weather Support">Email</a> link.</p>
+<p class="contact-message">If you have any feedback or suggestions you can reach out via <a class="btn" href="mailto:fbotlogic@fbotlogicsolutions.com?subject=Blue Marble Weather Support">Email</a>.</p>